richenapedro/Data-Science-Analyst/Working/CyberBullying Detection/README.md

 ### Citation
 J. Wang, K. Fu, C.T.
 Lu, “SOSNet: A Graph Convolutional Network Approach to Fine-Grained Cyberbullying Detection,” Proceedings of the 2020 IEEE International Conference on Big Data (IEEE BigData 2020), December 10-13, 2020.

-## License
-This project is licensed under the CC BY 4.0 License.

-## Contact
-For inquiries, please contact [your email address].